SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 ### Search

 * `searchSettingsDisabled` (optional, boolean): Set to `true` to disable support for search settings.
-* `searchSettingSubtitledEnabled` (optional, boolean): Set to `true` to enable the subtitled option in the search settings.
 * `showsSearchDisabled ` (optional, boolean): Set to `true` to disable show search results.

 ### History